kivo360/mcp-citadel/IMPLEMENTATION.md

-# MCP Hub - Implementation Complete! 🎉
+# MCP Citadel - Implementation Complete! 🎉

 ## What We Built